learn-co-curriculum/dsc-pandas-groupby/README.md

 # 0.968085
 ```

-Note that when we provide only the value `female` as the index, we get all groups where the passenger is female, regardless of the `Pclass` value.
-In the second example, we specify that we want the results for female passengers with a 1st-class ticket.
+Note that you only need to provide only the value `female` as the index, and are returned all the groups where the passenger is female, regardless of the `Pclass` value.
+The second example shows the results for female passengers with a 1st-class ticket.

 ## Summary

-In this lab, we learned about how to:

-* **_Split_** our DataFrameinto different subgroups with the `.groupby()` method
-* **_Apply_** aggregation functions to our subgroups independently
-* **_Combine_** the results into a new DataFrame that we can visualize and access using basic pandas slicing syntax
+In this lab, you learned about how to split a DataFrame into subgroups using the `.groupby()` method.
+You also learned you to generate aggregate views of these groups by applying built in methods to a groupby object.